nacular/doodle/docs/controls.md

 ---
 ### Slider

-Sliders hold a value within a specified range and let the user move that value around.
-There
+Sliders hold a value within a specified range and allow the user to change the value.

 ```doodle
 {